- 1.How Bad Reviews Affect Your Restaurant

 How to respond to negative reviews on Google

 Google ratings and reviews are crucial for restaurants.
 This is the first place you should check for negative reviews.
 Replying to them is the first step to learning how to increase your Google review rating.
-Here’s what you should do:
+Here’s how to respond to a 1-star review on Google:

 - Maintain a professional and helpful tone.